 4

 Predominately an internal fit out, key interventions to the façade brought significant internal benefits.
-A massive single-pane highlight and sliding glass doors were craned into place during a coordinated night-time road closure — maximising light, ventilation and connection to the street.
-With the opening established, additional acoustic and thermal upgrades were made to improve comfort within the concrete shell.
+A large-format single-pane highlight window and expansive sliding glass doors were craned into position during a coordinated night-time road closure.
+Once the opening was established, the enclosure was upgraded to enhance thermal and acoustic performance within the retained concrete shell, improving liveability without altering the building’s overall character.

 Street closure and building opening coordinated for efficient delivery